AlineCoutinho/site/content/SPI/blog4.md

 +++
-abstract = "We have come a long way in including gender considerations in climate policy - yet much work remains to be done."
+abstract = "**Blog post** - We have come a long way in including gender considerations in climate policy - yet much work remains to be done."

 authors = ["Aline Coutinho"]
 date = "2021-04-01"